mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 made and manual requests are usually not necessary.
 The`RelayoutRequest` method is available for deriving controls to call when they would like themselves to be relaid out.

-The following overridable methods provide customization points for the size negotiation algorithm.
+The following overridable methods provide customization points for the size negotiation algorithm:

-`GetNaturalSize` returns the natural size of the view
+* `GetNaturalSize` returns the natural size of the view

-`GetHeightForWidth` invoked by the size negotiation algorithm if we have a fixed width.
+* `GetHeightForWidth` invoked by the size negotiation algorithm if we have a fixed width.
-`GetWidthForHeight` invoked by the size negotiation algorithm if we have a fixed height.
+* `GetWidthForHeight` invoked by the size negotiation algorithm if we have a fixed height.

-Override the `OnRelayout` method to position and resize. `OnRelayout` is called during the relayout process at the end of the frame immediately after the new size has been set on the view. i.e after size negotiation is complete.
+* Override the `OnRelayout` method to position and resize. `OnRelayout` is called during the relayout process at the end of the frame immediately after the new size has been set on the view. i.e after size negotiation is complete.

-`OnSetResizePolicy` is called when the resize policy is set on a view.
+* `OnSetResizePolicy` is called when the resize policy is set on a view.
 Allows deriving views to respond to changes in resize policy.
   `OnSetResizePolicy` can be overridden to receive notice that the resize policy has changed on the control and action can be taken.

 Size negotiation is enabled on controls by default.
-To disable size negotiation, simply pass in the `DisableSizeNegotiation` flag into the Control constructor.
+To disable size negotiation, simply pass in the `DisableSizeNegotiation` behaviour flag into the control constructor.
 See [behaviour flags](#controlbehaviour)

 [Back to top](#top)